MCP Policy Enforcement

 When MCP_DYNAMIC_POLICIES_GRACEFUL=true (default), MCP queries continue even if the Orchestrator is unavailable.
 The response will include orchestrator_reachable: false in the dynamic_policy_info.

-Example: Checking Dynamic Policy Results
+Example: Checking Tenant Policy Results

 resp, err := client.MCPQuery(ctx, req)